jehoons/sbie_weinberg/README.md

 ### 2016.
 10. 2

-* We need full DREAM2015 results with all-possible-input-combinations and it's just done
+* We need simulation results for all-possible-input-combinations.
+Now, [the result](http://gofile.me/3gpVt/RdKxD0KVg) is ready for dream2015 model.

 ### 2016.
 9. 30